phyastro/PathTracer/README.md

-# Path Tracer
+# Vulkan Implementation For Path Tracer
- Spectral Path Tracer written in C++ and GLSL, focusing on rendering physically accurate images fast as possible.